andrlik/django-quotes/CONTRIBUTING.md

 1. Add any changes you want
 2. Add tests for the new changes
 3. Edit documentation if you have changed something significant
-4. Run `just codestyle` to format your changes.
+4. Run `just fmt` to format your changes.
 5. Run `just lint` to ensure that types, security and docstrings are okay.
 6. Add your name to the `CONTRIBUTERS.txt` file.